radiantearth/stac-spec/best-practices.md

 should be on web pages without ending up with very bad looking pages.
 But the importance of having web-accessible versions of every STAC Item is paramount.

-The main recommendation is to have an HTML page for every single STAC Item and Catalog.
+The main recommendation is to have an HTML page for every single STAC Item, Catalog and Collection.
 They should be visually pleasing, crawlable by search engines and ideally interactive.
 The current best practice is to use a tool in the STAC ecosystem called [STAC Browser](https://github.com/radiantearth/stac-browser/).
 It can crawl most any valid STAC implementation and generate unique web pages for each Item and Catalog (or Collection).
 While it has a default look and feel, the design can easily be